-Effective for fiscal years ending 31 December 2011 onwards, Greek companies meeting certain criteria can obtain an "Annual Tax Compliance Report" as provided for by par.5, article 82 of L.2238/1994 and article 65A of L.4174/2013, as of 2014 from their statutory auditor in respect of compliance with tax law.
+Effective from fiscal years ending 31 December 2011 onwards, Greek companies meeting certain criteria can obtain an "Annual Tax Compliance Report" as provided for by par.5, article 82 of L.2238/1994 and article 65A of L.4174/2013, as of 2014 from their statutory auditor in respect of compliance with tax law.
 The issuance of a Tax Compliance Report, under certain conditions, substitutes the full tax audit by the tax authorities; however the tax authorities reserve the right of future tax audit.
-The Company has received unqualified Tax Compliance Reports, for fiscal years up to 2017 (inclusive).
-The tax audit for the financial year 2018 is in progress, the issuance of Tax Compliance Report is expected to be finalised within the fourth quarter of 2019 and management expect it to be unqualified.
+The Company has received unqualified Tax Compliance Reports, for fiscal years up to 2018 (inclusive).